Tsuk1ko/nhentai-helper/README.md

    When you are going to download an already downloaded manga, it will be canceled automatically instead of pop-up a confirmation box.
 8. **Auto retry when error occurs**
    Automatically retry when an error occurs, instead of pop-up a confirmation box.
+9. **Auto show all**
+   Help you to click the "Show all" button on manga detail page automatically.

 ## Other features